mauriciosoares/core.js/README.md

 ## Changelog

+### 4.2.0

+ * Modules inside worker can use restoreState and getState

 ### 4.1.0

- * Modules without imports and export, and without setState and getState can run inside worker
+ * Modules without imports and export, without restoreState and getState can run inside worker

 ### 4.0.0